cosandr/go-check-updates/README.md

 # Introduction

-This writes a yaml file, by default `/tmp/go-check-updates.yaml`, according to the global variable `defaultCache` in [updates.go](./updates.go).
+This writes a json file, by default `/tmp/go-check-updates.json`, according to the global variable `defaultCache` in [updates.go](./updates.go).
 This can then be read by other scripts, for example my own [go-motd](https://github.com/cosandr/go-motd).

 ## Supported package managers